Xalxo2308/wireless-communication-system-analysis/README.md

 This reflects real-world engineering scenarios where simulation outputs must be critically evaluated rather than assumed to be correct.

+The simulated BER closely follows the expected theoretical trend, where BER decreases exponentially with increasing SNR, validating the correctness of the communication system model.

+The results are consistent with theoretical BER expressions for BPSK over AWGN channels.
 ---

 ## 👤 My Contribution